-Heat Demand switch When the heating system uses zone valve end switches or some other means of delivering an external heat demand signal to terminals Heat Dem - Heat Dem (1 and 2), set this selector switch to "External (1 & 2)" and the control will only be enabled when it recieves a 24Vac signal from the heat demand circuit.
-If an external heat demand signal is not used, set the switch to "Permanent", and the control will be enabled all the time.
+Heat Demand switch When the heating system uses zone valve end switches or some other means of delivering an external heat demand signal to terminals $Heat \ Dem - Heat \ Dem \ (1 \ and \ 2)$, set this selector switch to "External Heat Demand" and the control will be enabled when it receives a 24Vac signal from the heat demand circuit.
+If an external heat demand signal is not used, set the switch to "Permanent Heat Demand".